Emergency and Disaster

 Making Emergency Calls

-- * Interpretation service for is available when you call 119 (English, Chinese, Korean, Spanish, Portuguese).
+- ・Interpretation service for is available when you call 119 (English, Chinese, Korean, Spanish, Portuguese).
+The language will be changed after you hear some music, so please stay on the line until you are connected.

-- * While calling, do not panic and be sure to give the following information:
+- ・While calling, do not panic and make sure that you give the following information:

 Accidents and Incidents